 A father of 2, who is accused of having an unlicensed firearm in his possession, was moments ago remanded to prison.

-Bruce denied the charge which stated that on January 25, 2020, at Georgetown, he had in his possession one 9MM pistol when he was not the holder of a firearm license at the time.
+Primo denied the charge which stated that on January 22, 2020, at Leopold Street, Georgetown, he had in his possession one .38 revolver when he was not the holder of a firearm license enforced at the time.

-Facts presented by Police Prosecutor Delon Sullivan stated that on the day in question, police acting on information went to Princes Street, where they saw the defendant sitting in a parked car and acting in a suspicious manner.
+Facts presented by Police Prosecutor Adduni Inniss stated that on the day in question, at around 13:50 hrs, police acting on information went to Leopold Street, where they saw motor car PTT 7817 parked and the defendant acting in a suspicious manner.